FraserR1188/plant-plates/README.md

 ![All recipes](plantplates/static/images/README/all-recipes.png)

-- This page is where everyone, iunclusing the user, can access all the recipes created.
+- This page is where everyone, including the user, can access all the recipes created.

 ## Categories